annedenbesten/project-16/README.md

 > https://canu.readthedocs.io/en/latest/
 > https://github.com/marbl/canu

 Assembly with canu can be attempted through multiple paths, by conda, pre2019 biorunner and the binary release,the latter is advised to use by canu.
-Script used to run canu is
+In some scripts a specification file is used, which is `spec.txt`.

 Using conda for running canu enables the use of the latest version of the tool.
 For this instance, version 2.0.
 Both the data provided in the tutorial of conda, as wel as the trimmed HeLa CaSki cell line were used as input.
 The scripts and slurms are `canu_conda.sh` and `slurm_conda-6070974.out` for HeLa CaSki.
 For E.coli `canu_conda_Ecoli.out`.

 As Canu runs on lisa, a Canu version provided by the server through pre2019 biorunner.
 This version of canu has been run both locally and on the grid.
-Script and slurms are `canu_lisa.sh`, `slurm_biorunner-6104707.out` and  ``
+Script and slurms are `canu_lisa.sh`, `slurm_biorunner-6104707.out` and  `slurm_biorunnerLocal-5803124.out`.

-Ultimately, the genome was assembled by Canu present on galaxy.eu.
-The following settings were used:
-Assembly with canu can be attempted through multiple paths, by conda, pre2019 biorunner and the binary release,the latter is advised to use by canu.
-Script using to run the

-Using conda for running canu enables the use of the latest version of the tool.
-For this instance, version 2.0.
-While running Canu using the HeLa CaSki minION reads, data provided by canu was also used to detect possible errors.
-E.coli sequenced by minION was used as data, along with the command stated in the Canu tutorial.
-The scripts and slurms show a mhap precompute job failed.

-As Canu runs on lisa, a Canu version provided by the server through pre2019 biorunner.
-Due to the Canu of pre2019 biorunner, it is not able to run Canu on the grid, as can be seen in the slurms of the scripts.
+For the binary release the following script was used, accompanied with its slurm, `canu_binary.sh` and  `slurm_binary-5841768.out`

 Ultimately, the genome was assembled by Canu present on galaxy.eu.
 The following settings were used:
 ```